GorbulasDev/learnelectra/docs/i_am_advance.md

 ```
 Now you will find your new dumped file in there!
 If you used the .txt extension above, it will be able to be opened with your default text editor (Notepad, Vim, Notepadd++, TextEdit, etc)

-5. Keep this file safe as it has many many private keys!
+5. Keep this file safe as it has many private keys!

 ### Dump Private Key of Address
 1. Open up your Electra QT Wallet
-2. Unlock your wallet (make sure you leave the box uncheked for staking only)
+2. Unlock your wallet (make sure you leave the box unchecked for staking only)
 3. Go to Tools --> Debug Console
-4. The format for the command to dump the private key for the indiviual address is:
+4. The format for the command to dump the private key for the individual address is:
 ```
 dumpprivkey MyAddressHere
 ```
 Where do I find my Receiving Addresses?
-Don't use the Recieve tab on the side!
+Don't use the Reeive tab on the side!
 It does not have all your created addresses.

 5. Instead, go to File (on Mac, it's tab Electra on top left), then choose Receiving Addresses